whity1234/Finvasia---Shoonya---Tradetool/readme.md

 This tool is mainly built for option selling.

+This tool needs integration with Finvasia API, to function.

 # KNOWN ISSUES
 At depths of above 8, delays in websocket data was noticed.
 This is due to the code quality issue.